 Mohs surgery has the highest cure rate available for treating most forms of cancer, while preserving normal tissue.
 Clinical studies have shown the surgery has a five-year cure rate of up to 99% in the treatment of basal cell and squamous cell carcinomas.
 Secondly, when compared to other skin cancer treatment options such as, cryosurgery or radiation therapy, the procedure is cost effective.
 Because only the diseased tissue is removed, the resulting scars are minimal.

 Once the initial shot of anesthesia is given, you should feel little or no pain.
 However, there may be some discomfort following the surgery.
 Tylenol or another pain reliever should be strong enough to relieve the discomfort.

 - Where is the procedure performed?

 The surgery is performed in our clinic.
 A hospital operating room or a Mohs Surgery Center is usually not necessary.

 - How long will the surgery take?

-The surgery is usually completed within four hours.
+The surgery is usually completed within several hours.
 But, you should plan to spend the entire day at the clinic.